swiftlang/swift/docs/CppInteroperability/CppInteroperabilityManifesto.md

 semantics that a `throws!` feature would have, for example whether user-written Swift code should be allowed to use `throws!` -- see also [this forum discussion](https://forums.swift.org/t/handling-c-exceptions/34823).
-Before we take any steps towards implementing C++ exception proagation, we will submit a formal Swift Evolution proposal for the `throws!` feature.
+Before we take any steps towards implementing C++ exception propagation, we will submit a formal Swift Evolution proposal for the `throws!` feature.

 The other question to answer is how we would map the C++ exception to a